 |Type||Compressor 12v DC or 240v AC||Compressor 12v||3 way absorption|

 It might appear that I’m sponsored by Dometic but I promise I’m not :D. They just make quality, robust fridges!

 For larger fridges (80 litres plus) I recommend looking at the selection from Bimble Solar.
 These fridges are designed with energy efficiency in mind so are perfect for use with a solar setup.

-How To Choose The Best Campervan Fridge
+How To Choose The Best Fridge For A Campervan

-Before you can decide which campervan fridge is best for you there are a few things you need to consider.
+Before you can decide which campervan fridge is best for you, there are a few things you need to consider.

 For many this may be the most important factor.
 If you’re looking to build a van on a budget or you only plan to use the van now and again, buying the most expensive fridge simply won’t be an option.